omasur/camp2_exercises/03_backend_developement/07_working_around_tables/03_joins/joins.md

 1. Write a query in SQL to display the first name, last name, department number, and department name for each employee.

+  select first_name, last_name, a0.department_id, a1.name
+  from employees a0
+  left outer join departments a1 on a1.id=a0.department_id

 2. Write a query in SQL to display the first and last name, department, city, and state province for each employee.

 3. Write a query in SQL to display the first name, last name, salary, and job grade for all employees.